emmabeynon/battle/README.md

 As a Player,
 So I can Lose a game of Battle,
 I want to see a 'Lose' message if I reach 0HP first

+As a Player,
+So I can play a suspenseful game of Battle,
+I want all Attacks to deal a random amount of damage

+As a lonely Player,
+So I can keep my Battle skills up to scratch
+I want to play a Computerised opponent

+As a Player,
+So I can enjoy a game of Battle with more variety,
+I want to choose from a range of attacks I could make

+As a Player,
+So I can better enjoy a game of Battle,
+I want some of my attacks to Paralyse an opponent (chance of losing their next attack)

+As a Player,
+So I can better enjoy a game of Battle,
+I want one of my attacks to have a chance of Poisoning my Opponent (Opponent takes a small random amount of damage at the beginning of their turn)

+As a Player,
+So I can better enjoy a game of Battle,
+I want to make an attack that has a chance of sending my Opponent to Sleep (Opponent definitely misses next turn)

+As a Player,
+So I can extend my joyous experience of Battle,
+I want to have an attack that heals some of my Hit Points
 ```

 Instructions